aeinbu/npm-package-for-ng-template/README.md

 ## Features

 - Builds with webpack and babel
-- Externalizes all node_modules components.
+- Externalizes all node_modules components for release builds.
 (Ie. they are not included in the npm package you're building...)
+- A webserver serving a test page to test your package.

 ## Goals
 - This template will act as a starting point for creating npm packages representing angular components etc.